 Someone needs to invent a car that never loses that new car smell, don’t you think?
 And no, those “new car smell” air fresheners don’t count.
 Those are a joke that nobody is falling for.
 It’s not just the new car smell, it’s keeping everything inside pristine and nice — something that’s nearly impossible on a daily driver.
-Every Big Gulp is a potential sticky stain when traversing a bumpy road, every takeout burger is a greasy spot waiting to happen, and every dirty workshirt is a sweaty seatback odor that may linger longer than it should.
-Luckily for you, high-quality seat covers are a great and affordable line of defense against every hazard.
+Every Big Gulp is a potential sticky stain when traversing a bumpy road, every takeout burger is a greasy spot waiting to happen, and every dirty work shirt is a sweaty seatback odor that may linger longer than it should.
+Luckily for you, a set of high quality seat covers are a great and affordable line of defense against each of these daily hazards.

-- Slide the seat cover’s back piece over the back of your seat, making sure that the cover’s seams match up with the seat’s contours.
+Slide the back piece of the seat cover over the back of your seat, making sure that the cover’s seams match up with the seat’s contours.

-- Tuck the seat cover through the crease where the seat and seat back meet, and secure any sewn fasteners on the backside.
+Tuck the seat cover through the crease where the seat and seat back meet, and secure any sewn fasteners on the backside.
 Most seat covers use Velcro or snaps to stay put.

-- Once the back piece is in place, slide the cover’s bottom piece over the lower cushion.
-Make sure that the cover’s seams line up with the seat’s contours.
+Once the back piece is in place, slide the cover’s bottom piece over the lower cushion.
+Again, make sure that the cover’s seams line up with the seat’s contours.

-- Tuck the seat cover through the crease of your seat and run the tie-down straps from the front of the cover to the back.
+Tuck the seat cover through the crease of your seat and run the tie-down straps from the front of the cover to the back.
 Connect the straps to the back and tighten for a snug fit (don’t be afraid to pull hard, good seat covers are a tight fit).

 Taking the next step

 Believe it or not, for a lot of people installing the seat covers is the easy part.
-Choosing seat covers for your vehicle is the tricky part.
-There are a lot of different Jeep seat covers out there, and more than a handful of Mustang seat covers.
+Choosing seat covers for your vehicle is where it gets tricky.
+There are a lot of different options for fabrics, styles, and designs to choose from, and they all claim to be the best.
 Narrowing the list to one set boils down to your lifestyle and your sense of style.
 So, while we understand that a purple Hibiscus flower pattern may be screaming your name, you may want to lay down more serious protection if, for example, you do a lot of traveling with your four-legged buddy.
-Most durable dog seat covers are quilted for your pet’s comfort and are treated for water-resistance.
+Most dog seat covers are stitched with padded and quilted canvas, and are treated for “water” resistance.

-If you’re the active or sporty type, neoprene seat covers are probably the best choice.
-Not only are they nearly waterproof — they’re made from a wetsuit-like material — but they’re also quite strong.
-There are a number of different brands to choose from, including Wet Okole seat covers and Saddleman seat covers.
-If you’d prefer a classier look, leather seat covers are an excellent choice.
+If you’re leaning a little more upscale, leather seat covers are an excellent choice.
 They give your interior the feel of an expensive dealership option without the expense.
-Or, slide on a set of sheepskin seat covers as an unironic throwback to what we insist was a better time.
+Or better yet, slide on a set of sheepskin seat covers as an unironic throwback to what we insist was a better time.
 Not only do they look awesome, and are just dripping with 80’s swagger, but you’ll feel like you’re sitting on a cloud.

-If you’re a hunter or just like the feeling of being surrounded by the great outdoors, camo seat covers are a no-brainer.
-They’re available in a wide range of authentic camouflage patterns and are sturdy enough to withstand mud, blood and grime.
 Whatever material you go with, be sure to shop for custom seat covers instead of universals.
 You don’t want your new seat covers that you took the time to install to look like old sheets draped across your interior, after all.
 We also have tons of seat cover reviews, so be sure to check them out.